AlphaBravoIndia/webbit/README.md

 # Webbit

-A _nearly_ full-feature Reddit clone built with Ruby on Rails.
+A _nearly_ full-feature Reddit clone built with Ruby on Rails, using this project to learn a bit more about Rails.

 ## Modeling